• Skip to primary navigation

 Top view of the strawberry limoncello cocktail with a lemon wheel for a garnish

 Lemons can be so refreshing and combined with strawberries and tequila you really can’t go wrong with this recipe.
 These Italian margaritas are pure sunshine in a glass.
-It’s perfect for the dog days of summer when the heat is relentless, but honestly, you can enjoy this drink anytime and you won’t be disappointed.
+Margaritas, in general, are perfect for the dog days of summer when the heat is relentless, but you can definitely enjoy this margaritas anytime.
+For more margarita recipes, check out my Midori Melon Margarita and Lychee Margarita.

 Jump to: